cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

     - "int" - an integer number with predefined validity range
     - "float" - a floating point number with predefined validity range
     - "string" - a string with predefined dictionary of allowed values
-    - "set" - [TO BE IMPLEMENTED] name of predefined set of variable values, allows to set several variables using one parameter.
+    - "set" - name of predefined set of variable values, allows to set several variables using one parameter.
 Also the only way for a job to influence internal variables like "PBS queue" or "number of PBS worker nodes".
+      Varliable of type "set" can only accept values 1 (int) or "1" (string"

   + Each variable has predefined default value therefore jobs do not have to specify values for all available variables